lenafaure/LMD-TeamProject2/encyclopedia-entry-2.md

 >I am considering buying the new *Harry Potter* for my daughter

-→ The fact that they all have the same default style is mere coincidence : there is no semantic meaning of emphasis in the second sentence, merely a visual way of saying that we are speaking of the book *Harry Potter*.
+→ The fact that they both have the same default style is mere coincidence : there is no semantic meaning of emphasis in the second sentence, merely a visual way of saying that we are speaking of the book *Harry Potter*.

 ## Special Notes